johannlam-104/Object-Detector-on-FPGA/README.md

 The aim for this project is to detect a red object and overlay a green crosshair over ov7670 camera feed, and be displayed on a HDMI monitor using TMDS encoding

 ### Features:
-RGB444 thresholding
+-RGB444 thresholding
-3x3 convolution kernels
+-3x3 convolution kernels
-centroid calculation
+-centroid calculation
-HDMI (TMDS Encoding)
+-HDMI (TMDS Encoding)
-axi stream interface enabling handshaking of pixel data
+-axi stream interface enabling handshaking of pixel data

 ### Block Diagrams
 ## Processing overview